haridas-das/DS_OKSTATE_2025/README.md

 One key limitation identified in the existing literature is the lack of integration of climate data into long-term dengue forecasting models.
 To address this gap, our approach incorporates multivariate time series data that combines the **epidemiological week of dengue symptom onset** with relevant **climate-related variablesa**, enabling a more comprehensive and robust prediction framework.

-In this hybrid model, the **CNN** component is responsible for extracting spatial and temporal features from the input sequences.
-These extracted features are then passed to the **LSTM** layers, which are designed to capture long-term dependencies in dengue transmission patterns informed by the data (e.g. epidemiological and climatic data).

 ## Convolutional Neural Network - Long Short-Term Memory (CNN-LSTM) model

-This is a deep neural network model composed of CNN layers, followed by LSTM layers, with a dense layer added to the output.
-In other words, after the CNN layers, the extracted features are passed to the LSTM layers -- an advanced, recurrent neural network (RNN) -- which utilize **gates** as described by Hochreiter and Schmidhuber \cite{hochreiter1997long}.
-This hybrid architecture of CNN-LSTM is particularly effective for time-series forecasting, as it captures both short-term local trends and long-term dependencies, and was developed in the context of Mpox prediction (DASHK2024).
-The architecture is displayed in the following Fig. (fig:cnn_lstm_architecture).
+In this hybrid model, the **CNN** component is responsible for extracting features from the input sequences.
+These extracted features are then passed to the **LSTM layers**, which are designed to capture long-term dependencies in dengue transmission patterns informed by the data (e.g. epidemiological and climatic data).
+In the 2024 Infodengue Sprint, we applied this model using only epidemiological data.
+For the 2025 Sprint, we aim to enhance the model by incorporating climate variables.

 <p align="center">
   <img src="img/Fig cnn_lstm_architecture.pdf" alt="Sprint Planning" width="400" height="400">